Federal judge briefly stops US from expelling migrant teen

-U.S. District Judge Emmet Sullivan late Tuesday issued an order preventing the government from expelling the teenager, who was not identified by name in court papers, through the end of the day Wednesday as litigation is pending.
+U.S. District Judge Emmet Sullivan in Washington issued an order late Tuesday preventing the government from expelling the teenager through the end of the day Wednesday as litigation is pending.
+The teen was not identified by name in court papers.

+Another federal judge also in Washington, Carl Nichols, proposed Wednesday that the boy be allowed to remain the country for two weeks to allow time for formal arguments at a court hearing.
+Details were to be worked out.

+“This lawsuit is a critical step to begin repairing the damage being done by these harmful attacks against our common humanity,” said Noah Gottschalk, a spokesman for the nonprofit Oxfam America, which joined the lawsuit.

+The ACLU also sued on behalf of a 13-year-old girl who crossed the U.S.-Mexico border in April, asking a judge to allow her back into the U.S. She had hoped to reunite with her mother, a former police officer targeted by Salvadoran gangs who now lives lawfully in the country.
+According to the ACLU, agents detained the teenager for a week in a Border Patrol processing center and a hotel, then expelled her to El Salvador.

+The Border Patrol did not respond to a request for comment late Tuesday.

-The case is the first known challenge of the Trump administration’s expulsion of hundreds of immigrant children at the border under an emergency declaration citing the coronavirus.
+The cases are the first known challenges of the Trump administration’s expulsion of hundreds of immigrant children at the border under an emergency declaration citing the coronavirus.
 Trump’s administration says that under federal law on public health emergencies it must close the border to asylum seekers — including children — to prevent the spread of the virus.

-Under federal law, border agents would typically take the teen and other youth from outside Canada and Mexico to the U.S. Department of Health and Human Services, which places unaccompanied migrant children with sponsors, usually family members.
-Instead, according to the ACLU, agents have detained the 16-year-old in a detention center, then a hotel, without giving him the chance to request asylum.
+Under federal law, border agents would typically take youth originally from outside Canada and Mexico to the U.S. Department of Health and Human Services, which places unaccompanied migrant children with sponsors, usually family members.
+In the case of the 16-year-old from Honduras, agents detained him in a detention center, then a hotel, without giving him the chance to request asylum, according to the ACLU.
 The boy is in good health and has shown no signs of COVID-19, according to the group.

 Opponents of Trump’s clampdown on immigration say the coronavirus is a pretext to accomplish a long-held goal of his administration: shutting down asylum at the southern border.